altay9/tfncalculator/README.md

 # Tutorial for newbies: tfncalculator

-A new calculator coded using Flutter to educate our future co-workers.
+Just a simple calculator coded using Flutter to educate our future co-workers.

 ##